Snowbreak: Containment Zone Tier List

 Now with all of her abilities explained, we still have about a quarter of Katya’s kit left to cover, as the crossbow class also comes with an alternate firing mode.
 As opposed to standard rapid-fire action, the alt fire shoots more slowly but sends out explosive bolts that detonate on impact.
 The damage and area of effect are pretty decent, but the RoF penalty limits its usefulness to blowing up packs of enemies.
 It also can’t hit multiple parts on a single enemy, before you get any funny ideas.

 The alt fire also interacts with her abilities.
-Guidance III sets its RoF to a lower (but still greatly boosted) value, and shots fired in this mode have a doubled chance of activating Katya’s Deiwos passive but do half damage.
+Guidance III sets its RoF to a lower (but still boosted) value, and shots fired in this mode have a doubled chance of activating Katya’s Deiwos passive but do half damage.
 When the passive activates, it also applies an extra stack for Katya’s ultimate’s passive.

 Manifest 1 is a must-have, as it’s the only way of increasing Katya’s attack speed while in Guidance III.
 It allows each shot to grant a stacking RoF boost that maxes out at a very non-negligible 25% and brings it up to par with AR fire rates.
 Aside from that, the rest of her Manifests aren’t super outstanding, though Manifest 3 is a much-appreciated quality of life improvement.
 Considering there are only three crossbows in the game, you don’t really get a lot of weapon choice.
 Neptune Nova is obviously ideal, as its built-in S-Energy regen greatly helps with maintaining Guidance III uptime (doing more damage also helps).
 Failing that, the event-exclusive Alpine Gentian is a free and serviceable stand-in, so there really isn’t any reason to use anything else.